Welcome to Reception – Class 1!

 WOW cards are available to celebrate the steps your child has made in their learning at home and we love to hear and share them with the class.

-We have Dance or Yoga on a Tuesday afternoon and P.E. or Wild Tribe and French on Thursday afternoons.
+We have Dance and Yoga on a Tuesday afternoon and P.E. and French on Thursday afternoons.
 Please can children have their P.E. kits with them on these days.
 We have a tray for drinks in the classroom and encourage children to drink water often.
 We have been pleased to note that their drinks bottles contain only water and that the children have adapted well to refilling these from the resources in school.

 Research has shown that Homework teaches children vital skills such as the developing independence, resilience and self-discipline.
 It also encourages children to take initiative and responsibility for completing a task.
 In Class 1, in addition to reading with your child, they will receive some Phonics and Mathematics activities for you to support your child’s learning development at home.
 This will allow you to have an active role in their child’s education and help you to evaluate your child’s progress in partnership with the school.